oVirt/ovirt-site/source/feature/ethtool-options.html.md

 ### Summary

-This feature provides a way for the administrator to specify ethtool options for the oVirt defined networks.
+This feature provides a way for the administrator to specify ethtool options for oVirt-defined networks.

 ### Owner